-Ratio to Percentage Converter
+Ratio to Percentage

-Converting between fractions, decimals, and percents is easier when you simplify the fraction first, then multiply by 100 for the percent form.
+For ratio to percentage, converting between fractions, decimals, and percents is easier when you simplify the fraction first, then multiply by 100 for the percent form.

 Ratios as shares of 100%.
 A notation like 3:4 compares two parts.
 To express each part as a percent of the combined whole, first add the parts to get the denominator for each share, then scale to 100.
 The result is two (or more) percents that sum to 100%, which is how pie charts and allocation dashboards usually present the same information.